wp-plugins/kimili-flash-embed/readme.txt

 > `[kml_flashembed movie="filename.swf" height="150" width="300" /]`

-If you’re using the WYSIWYG editor in Wordpress 2.0 - 2.3 to write your posts, you should see a new button on the right end of the toolbar with a Flash player logo.
-Click it, and a basic KFE tag will be dropped into your post editor, ready to be populated with the SWF URL, width and height.
+When you use the Rich Text Editor in either Visual or HTML modes, you should see a button on the right end of the toolbar with a Flash player logo in the visual mode or a button that reads "Kimili Flash Embed" in HTML mode.
+Click it, and you will be presented with the Kimili Flash Embed tag generator which presents you with all possible embedding options.
+Set the options according to your needs and click the "Generate" button to drop a KFE tag in your editor.

 The only required attributes in a KFE tag are movie, height, and width.
 See the the following sections all available attributes and advanced usage.